Mastaba of Hesy-Re: Wall paintings

 The niches in which the panels were found were plastered and painted with geometric designs.
 At the time of the excavation the colours were still clearly recognisable: red, green, black, yellow and white.
 The aforementioned palace facade does not really form the outer wall of the west wall, since a free-standing wall stands opposite it.
 The inner side of this wall was originally completely decorated with paint.
 The paintings of the west wall can be separated into three registers: the lowest consisted of a smooth red band with black spaces above and below.

-Above this was a series of reed motifs with various green and yellow patters.
+Above this was a series of reed motifs with various green and yellow patterns.
 Above this was another red band.
 On the east wall, the lowest register consisted of a green and yellow diamond pattern.
 Above this was a painted depiction of the grave offerings of Hesy-re, which include offerings like bread, poultry, dates and wine; in addition there were images of oil and ornamental vessels as well as equipment for hunting and writing.
 Various types of beds and couches and a table with feet, whose upper side is decorated with a soiled snake, decorated the west wall.
 Each of these objects was accompanied by a short inscription, which were also painted, and describe the objects and the contents of the vessels.

 Above the depictions of the grave offerings is a pattern of ten lined designs in red, white and black.
 To protect these valuable wall paintings, the mastaba has been closed to any further excavation.
 Unfortunately, large parts of the decoration had already been destroyed by the elements and fire damage from grave robbers' torches.